Quantum Algorithm for Simulating Molecular Vibrational Excitations: Applications

 \section{Applications}

-In this section, we apply the GBS algorithm to simulate and optimize the vibrational excitations in pyrrole and butane during vibronic processes mediated by photoexcitation and mechanochemical excitation.
-In particular, we investigate the effect of vibrational pre-excitation on the photodissociation of the nitrogen-hydrogen (N-H) bond of pyrrole and explain our results with respect to experimental investigations \cite{Grygoryeva_2019,Epshtein_2011}.
-In the case of butane, we explore how the change in the strengths of the external mechanical force can excite vibrational modes that help to dissociate selective carbon-carbon (C-C) bonds and compare the results with those of molecular dynamics simulations and computational analyses \cite{Smalo_2014,Rybkin_2017}.
+In this section, we apply the GBS algorithm to simulate the vibrational excitations in pyrrole and butane during vibronic processes mediated by photoexcitation and mechanochemical excitation.
 In both applications, we explore situations that require generating GBS samples and also investigate cases where implementing the quantum-inspired algorithm is sufficient.
+These examples are used to showcase the ability of the quantum algorithm in determining the effect of selective vibrational pre-excitation and the magnitude of external mechanical force on the distribution of vibrational quanta in molecules during vibronic transitions.
+We explain the results of the quantum algorithm with respect to those of experimental investigations and classical simulations.
+The calculations performed here are based on the harmonic approximation.
+Anharmonic effects can also be included in the quantum algorithm, as discussed in Refs.~\cite{sawaya2019quantum, McArdle_2019}.
+We also perform the quantum simulations at zero temperature to make the calculations computationally affordable.

 The electronic structure of the ground and excited states of pyrrole were computed, respectively, using the Coupled-Cluster method at the level of singles and doubles excitations (CCSD) \cite{Piecuch_2002} and its extension to model the excited states, the equation-of-motion CCSD (EOM-CCSD) \cite{Piecuch_2002, Kowalski_2004, Wloch_2005}.
 The Pople basis set 6-31+G(d) \cite{Ditchfield_1971} was used throughout.
-Single-point energy calculations with Dunning\textsc{\char13}s correlation-consistent basis set augmented with diffuse functions, aug-cc-pVDZ \cite{Dunning_1989}, were performed to evaluate the accuracy of the smaller basis set in predicting excitation and bond dissociation energies.
+Single-point energy calculations with Dunning's correlation-consistent basis set augmented with diffuse functions, aug-cc-pVDZ \cite{Dunning_1989}, were performed to evaluate the accuracy of the smaller basis set in predicting excitation energies.
 The calculations for butane were performed with density functional theory \cite{Hohenberg_1964} using the hybrid density functional B3LYP \cite{Lee_1988,Becke_1993,Stephens_1994} and aug-cc-pVDZ basis set.
-All electronic structure calculations were computed with the general atomic and molecular electronic structure system (GAMESS) \cite{Schmidt_1993,Gordon_2005}.
-The sampling algorithm is implemented by simulating GBS devices using Strawberry Fields~\cite{killoran2019strawberry} and The Walrus~\cite{gupt2019walrus}.
+All electronic structure calculations were performed with the general atomic and molecular electronic structure system (GAMESS) \cite{Schmidt_1993,Gordon_2005}.
+The sampling algorithm was implemented by simulating GBS devices using Strawberry Fields~\cite{killoran2019strawberry} and The Walrus~\cite{gupt2019walrus}.